 All you need to know about waste and recycling over the holiday season

 We collect on every Bank Holiday throughout the year, except for on the 25th, 26th December and 1st January.
-But don’t worry, we’ll be working three extra Saturdays to catch up – the 30th December, 6th and 13th January.
+But don’t worry, we’ll be working three extra Saturdays to catch up – the 29th December, 5th and 12th January.

-If you’re making extra room at home and need to get rid of some of those larger items, or if you have an excess of packaging that won’t fit in your recycling boxes, then why not take it to one of our Household Waste Recycling Centres (‘tips’).
-Please note that while our sites are open every Bank Holiday throughout the year, they will be closed on 25th and 26th December and the 1st January.
+If you’re making extra room at home and need to get rid of some of those larger items, or if you have an excess of packaging that won’t fit in your recycling boxes, then please take it to your nearest Household Waste Recycling Centres (‘tips’).
+Please note that while our sites are open every Bank Holiday throughout the year, they will be closed on 25th, 26th December and 1st January.

 Don’t forget to bring your ID with you as we now want to ensure that it’s Bristol residents we provide this excellent service for.

 Christmas trees will be collected for free again this year.
-You'll notice on your new collection calendar that a yellow tree symbol marks the day we’ll be collecting from your home.
+You'll notice on your new collection calendar that a yellow tree symbol marks the day we’ll be collecting trees from your home.
 Please put your tree out where you would put your normal refuse or recycling for us to collect.
 Please note that trees must be no longer than two metres in length.

 Real trees only please – they all go to make compost.

 Here’s a few tips about recycling the cards, or if you fancy reusing them, get creative straight away and make them in to gift tags for future gifts.

 On the topic of cardboard...

 What to do with wrapping paper?

 Just a thought… why not choose to wrap the pressies you give this year in something recyclable?
 You could use bright material, brown paper or even a colourful magazine - all of which can be recycled!